engie4800/dsi-capstone-capstone-kpmg-jim-ben/README.md

 - Which report fields will be affected if DepartmentBudget is changed?
 - What are the performance metrics of Budget Model Version, and what are its data element inputs?

-Possible additions to base questions:
+TODO:
+- Handle fuzzy entity extraction
+- Remove negative words in prompt template
 - Question about fields in a report?
 Upstream data (column or model)?
+2 queries where we ask model first and then columns?
+- Add StreamLit conversation flow

+- Look into React prompting
+- Experiment with known questions that should map to RAG chatbot's base questions
+- If intent cannot be matched to base questions, create staged general workflow
+- Look into LangSmith for version tracking
+- Evaluate Cypher query generation and data retrieval
+- Experiment using other LLMs

 ## Resources